mozilla/standards-positions/CONTRIBUTING.md

 * Ecma TC39 proposals
 * IETF RFCs and Internet-Drafts
-* W3C drafts, Recommendations and Notes (including Community Group documents, specifically the WICG)
+* W3C drafts, Recommendations and Notes (including Community Group documents, e.g. WICG)
 * WHATWG Living Standards (typically we consider change proposals)

 If a specification has been abandoned, deprecated, or obsoleted by its publishing body, this generally